vapor-community/vapor-queues-fluent-driver/Sources/QueuesFluentDriver/Documentation.docc/Documentation.md

 - MariaDB 10.5+
 - SQLite

-> [!WARNING]
-> Although SQLite can be used with this package, SQLite has no support for advanced locking.
+> Warning: Although SQLite can be used with this package, SQLite has no support for advanced locking.
 It is not likely to function correctly with more than one or two queue workers.

 [postgres-skip-locked]: https://www.postgresql.org/docs/current/sql-select.html#SQL-FOR-UPDATE-SHARE
 [mysql-skip-locked]: https://dev.mysql.com/doc/refman/8.4/en/select.html#:~:text=SKIP%20LOCKED%20causes%20a